-The information in the booklet on animal ethics is based on that provided by the New Zealand Association of Science Educators (Animal Ethics).
+The information in the booklet on animal ethics is based on that provided by the NZ School's Animal Ethics Committee.
 Full details and all necessary forms can be found on their website.

-NZASE http://nzase.org.nz/about/animal-ethics/
+https://animalethics.org.nz/

 Who needs Ethics Approval?